muritane/agent-theory/README.md

 ## 1. Core Assumptions

-We consider systems with the following properties:
+We consider systems with the following properties.

 ### 1.1 Bounded State Capacity

+The system has:
 - finite memory,
-- finite address space,
+- finite address or identifier space,
 - finite representational degrees of freedom.

 ### 1.2 Irreversible Allocation

-- state variables, schemas, and interfaces can be permanently assigned,
-- reassignment is costly, lossy, or globally disruptive.
+Certain allocations of state, representation, or interface:
+- cannot be reversed without loss,
+- cannot be reclaimed locally,
+- or require global coordination or redesign to undo.

+Irreversibility may be physical, economic, organizational, or ecosystem-level.

 ### 1.3 Interface-Constrained Interaction

-- action, observation, coordination, and redesign occur only via defined interfaces,
+All action, observation, coordination, and redesign occur via interfaces that impose:
-- interfaces impose latency, bandwidth, precision, and coupling constraints.
+- bandwidth, latency, and precision limits,
+- coupling and failure-domain boundaries,
+- constraints on extensibility and substitution.

-Relaxing these assumptions invalidates the framework.
+Relaxing any of these assumptions invalidates the framework.

 ---

-## 2. Upstream Orientation
+## 2. Reachability as an Architectural Goal

-### 2.1 Meaning of “Upstream”
+### 2.1 Meaning of “Reachability”

-A system is **upstream** to the extent that it:
+**Reachability** refers to the set of future system states, interfaces, or interaction patterns that the architecture can still host **without global redesign**.

+Reachability is:
+- architectural, not semantic,
-- has not yet committed state to specific tasks,
+- structural, not behavioral,
-- preserves degrees of freedom for future interfaces,
+- defined by available degrees of freedom, not intelligence or optimization.

+### 2.2 Reachability-Preserving Architecture

+A **Reachability-Preserving Architecture** is one that:
-- avoids premature schema closure.
+- avoids premature irreversible allocation,

-Upstream is **not** a location in time or space, but a position relative to irreversible commitments.
+- preserves allocatable capacity at structurally hard-to-change layers,
+- maintains the ability to host future interfaces not yet specified.

+This orientation is relative to irreversible commitments, not to time or scale.

 ---

-### 2.2 Why Upstream Orientation Matters

-Systems designed to:
-- operate long horizons,
-- adapt to unknown tasks,
-- integrate future participants,

-must preserve **allocatable capacity**, not specific semantics.

----

 ## 3. Collapse as Irreversible Allocation

-### 3.1 Collapse Is Not Mere Abstraction
+### 3.1 Collapse Is Structural, Not Merely Informational

 In this framework, *collapse* refers to:

-> **Irreversible allocation of degrees of freedom**, not just lossy representation.
+> **Irreversible allocation of allocatable degrees of freedom**, not merely lossy abstraction or compression.

-Examples:
+Examples include:
-- fixing a database schema without migration paths,
+- fixing schemas without extension or migration paths,
-- exhausting address or identifier space,
+- exhausting address, identifier, or namespace space,
 - hard-coding protocol fields,
-- binding discovery, coordination, and execution to a single failure domain.
+- binding coordination, discovery, and execution into a single failure domain.

 Once allocated, these degrees of freedom are no longer available for new interfaces.

 ---

-### 3.2 Fixed Capacity Implies Fixed Future
+### 3.2 Fixed Capacity Implies Bounded Futures

-If a system’s state capacity is fully allocated:
+When allocatable capacity is fully consumed:

 - no new independent variables can be introduced,
-- new tasks must overwrite or alias existing state,
+- new tasks must overwrite, alias, or repurpose existing state,
-- fundamentally new interfaces become impossible.
+- fundamentally new interfaces become unreachable.

-The system may continue operating, but **only within a bounded future**.
+The system may continue operating, but **only within a bounded future defined by past allocations**.

 ---

 ## 4. Non-Redundancy Reframed

-### 4.1 What Is Non-Redundant (and What Is Not)
+### 4.1 What Is Non-Redundant

 Non-redundancy does **not** apply to:
-- specific variables (e.g., rotation, speed),
+- specific variables,
 - particular semantics,
-- task-specific distinctions.
+- known task distinctions.

 Non-redundancy applies to:

-> **Unallocated state capacity and interface slack for systems that aim to remain upstream.**
+> **Unallocated state capacity and interface slack in architectures that aim to preserve future reachability under irreversibility.**

-This is an architectural property, not a semantic one.
+This is a structural property, not a semantic one.

+### 4.2 Goal-Relative Non-Redundancy

+Non-redundancy is **conditional on architectural goals**.

+If a system’s goals include:
+- long-horizon viability,
+- accommodation of unknown tasks,
+- integration of future participants or interfaces,

+then preserving allocatable degrees of freedom is non-redundant.

+If goals are fixed, narrow, or terminal, such capacity may be redundant.

 ---

-### 4.2 Conditional Nature of Non-Redundancy

-Non-redundancy is **goal-relative**.

-If a system’s goal includes:
-- future adaptability,
-- unknown tasks,
-- interface evolution,

-then preserving allocatable capacity is non-redundant.

-If the system’s goal is fixed and narrow, such capacity may be redundant.

----

-## 5. Memory as the Canonical Example
+## 5. Memory as the Canonical Case

-Memory illustrates the core claim cleanly:
+Memory illustrates the argument directly:

-- Fixed memory ⇒ fixed state space.
+- Finite memory ⇒ finite state space.
-- Fixed state space ⇒ no new independent variables.
+- Finite state space ⇒ finite independent variables.
 - No new variables ⇒ no new interfaces.

 Therefore:

-> **Architectures that must adapt require spare memory and representational slack.**
+> **Reachability-Preserving Architectures require spare representational capacity.**

-This applies equally to:
+This reasoning applies equally to:
 - memory,
 - bandwidth,
-- identifier space,
+- namespace and identifier space,
 - schema extensibility.

 ---

 ## 6. Interfaces and Coupling

-### 6.1 The Real Failure Mode
+### 6.1 The Primary Architectural Failure Mode

-Architectural failure at scale is typically caused by:
+Large-scale architectural failure is most often caused by:
 - **mandatory coupling**, not centralization per se.

-A component becomes structurally dangerous when:
+A component becomes structurally hazardous when:
 - it is required for steady-state operation,
 - it shares a failure domain with unrelated functions,
-- it cannot be bypassed or replicated.
+- it cannot be bypassed, replicated, or extended.

----

-### 6.2 Example: Central Coordination
+### 6.2 Coordination Is Not the Enemy

-Central coordination is not forbidden.
+Central coordination is not prohibited.

-What is forbidden for upstream systems is:
+What is incompatible with reachability preservation is:
 - irreversible coupling of coordination to execution,
 - lack of allocatable capacity for alternative interaction paths.

 ---

-## 7. Reachability and Future Foreclosure
+## 7. Future Foreclosure

-### 7.1 What Is Lost When Collapse Occurs
+### 7.1 What Is Lost

-When allocatable capacity is consumed:
+When allocatable degrees of freedom are irreversibly consumed:

 - certain future interfaces become unreachable,
-- not because they are illogical or unphysical,
+- not because they are incoherent or impossible,
 - but because the architecture cannot host them.

 This loss is irreversible without global redesign.

----

-### 7.2 No Knowledge of the Future Required
+### 7.2 No Foreknowledge Required

-The framework does **not** require knowing future tasks.
+The framework does **not** assume knowledge of future tasks.

-It requires only recognizing that:
+It assumes only that:
 - unknown tasks may require new distinctions,
-- and those distinctions require free state capacity.
+- new distinctions require free representational capacity.

 ---

 ## 8. Limits of the Framework

 This sketch does **not**:
-- predict which future tasks matter,
+- predict which futures matter,
-- identify optimal allocation strategies,
+- determine how much slack is optimal,
-- prevent all failure.
+- prevent all architectural failure.

-It provides a **necessary constraint** only:
+It establishes a **necessary constraint only**:

-> **If a system must remain upstream, it must preserve allocatable degrees of freedom.**
+> **If a system aims to preserve future reachability under irreversible allocation, it must preserve allocatable degrees of freedom.**

 ---

-## 9. Final Formulation
+## 9. Core Claim (Formalized)

-The strongest defensible claim of this framework is:
+The strongest defensible formulation is:

-> **For systems that aim to remain upstream under irreversibility, unallocated state capacity and interface slack are non-redundant.
-Irreversible allocation forecloses future reachability, regardless of intelligence or intent.**
+> **For Reachability-Preserving (or Degrees-of-Freedom-Preserving) Architectures operating under irreversibility, unallocated state capacity and interface slack are non-redundant.
+Irreversible allocation forecloses future reachability regardless of intelligence or intent.**

 Nothing stronger is claimed.